MaMa: A Game-Theoretic Approach for Designing Safe Agentic Systems: Problem Formulation

 \subsection{Agentic Systems}

 Prior work on automated design of agentic systems~\citep{huautomated, zhangaflow} defines these systems as Python functions.
 However, while creating a highly flexible search space, the lack of a clearly defined structure leads to systems which often mix tool and agent definitions.
 While \citet{shang2024agentsquare} have proposed a structured approach, this structure is mostly intended for reasoning tasks.
-We propose a more general structured definition for multi-agent systems, which allows us to clearly specify the search space of agentic systems, as well as the attack space.
+In our setting, this lack of structure creates an issue in defining the search space over agentic system.
+We propose a more general structured definition for multi-agent systems, which allows us to clearly specify the search space, as well as the attack space of selecting subsets of agents which act adversarially.
 We define an agentic system as a tuple $a=(A, T, G)$. $A$ is the set of agents in the system, each defined by a name, short description, system message, and assigned tools. $T$ is the set of tools which represent functions. $G$ is the communication graph defining which agents can communicate directly.